By Mark Piatt

 If you are interested in learning more about how you can use white sage in your magickal rituals, check out the following book by Amy Blackthorn:

-- White sage is masculine.
+- Sage is masculine.

 - The vibration of white sage is part of the fire and air elements.